mendix/docs/content/refguide/siemens/teamcenter.md

 There is one document in this section:

+* [Teamcenter Connector for Mendix](tc-connector-for-mx) − This documentation provides guidance on using Teamcenter Connector for Mendix.
 * [Teamcenter Connector for Mendix](tc-connector-for-mx)
-  * This documentation provides guidance on using Teamcenter Connector for Mendix.